The Ministry Team with responsibility for the parishes of Wisbech St Mary with Guyhirn & Rings End; Parson Drove (Southea) with Murrow; Gorefield:

 Baptisms, Weddings and Funerals are regularly held at Emmanuel Church and the churchyard is accessible at all times.

-In the interests of safety and security during renovation work Emmanuel church is kept locked –
+In the interests of safety and security Emmanuel church is kept locked –

-Please feel free to visit us during regular service times or on the occasion of any of the events that will be possible once renovation work is completed.
+Please feel free to visit us during regular service times or on the occasion of any of the events that are regularly held in the church.

 The altar and choir stalls at the east end of the church